Rowdy Tellez Player Props: Brewers vs. Rockies

 Rockies Pitching Rankings

-- The pitching staff for the Rockies has a collective eight K/9, which ranks 25th in MLB.
+- The pitching staff for the Rockies has a collective 7.9 K/9, which ranks 25th in MLB.

-- The Rockies rank 22nd in baseball in home runs given up (39 total, 1.3 per game).
+- Rockies pitchers combine to surrender 39 total home runs at a clip of 1.3 per game (to rank 21st in the league).

-- Feltner (2-2 with a 4.68 ERA and 27 strikeouts in 25 2/3 innings pitched) gets the start for the Rockies, his sixth of the season.
+- Freeland gets the start for the Rockies, his seventh of the season.
+He is 2-3 with a 4.32 ERA and 21 strikeouts in 33 1/3 innings pitched.

-- His most recent appearance was on Tuesday against the Cleveland Guardians, when the righty threw six innings, surrendering no earned runs while allowing five hits.
+- In his last time out on Saturday against the Arizona Diamondbacks, the left-hander threw six innings, allowing three earned runs while surrendering five hits.

-- The 26-year-old has a 4.68 ERA and 9.7 strikeouts per nine innings across five games this season, while allowing a batting average of .242 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.